 - Optionally update MBS User Data Ingest Session to the MBSF to cancel the file or DELETE the file to the MBSTF, when the group message delivery has started and MBSF needs to inform the MBS Client about the cancel of the file delivery.
 Destroy MBS User Data Ingest Session to the MBSF.

 - Ingest file to the MBSTF.

-Editor's note: Additional impacts are FFS.